d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 1. Install the extension
 1. Right click on a directory inside the vscode file explorer and choose ("File Tree To Text")
 1. Choose your target format from the prompt
+1. Choose the max depth or leave the output empty to get the whole tree from the choosen directory
 1. The target code willl be generated and displayed in new tab now

 ## Features